Adam Gaudette: Toronto Maple Leafs and St. Louis Blues

-Ottawa Senators and San Jose Sharks
+Second stint in Ottawa and San Jose Sharks

 On July 2, 2024, Gaudette signed a one-year, two-way contract with the Ottawa Senators.
 He began the 2024–25 season with Ottawa, but was briefly assigned to Ottawa's AHL affiliate, the Belleville Senators, on October 15.
 He never played a game for Belleville, being immediately recalled on October 16.
 Gaudette experienced a resurgent NHL season with the Senators, playing in a career-high 81 games and scoring a career-high 19 goals and 26 points.
 The Senators qualified for the playoffs and faced the Toronto Maple Leafs in the opening round.
 He recorded his first NHL playoff goal in Game 2 to tie the game and send the game to overtime.
 The Senators were ultimately eliminated by the Maple Leafs, with Gaudette recording the one goal and three points in the six games.

 After a successful season with the Senators, on July 1, 2025, Gaudette was signed as a free agent to a two-year, $4 million contract with the San Jose Sharks beginning from the season.
 He made his San Jose debut on opening night, October 9, in a 4–3 overtime loss to the Vegas Golden Knights.
 He recorded his first goal for San Jose in a two-point effort in the following game on October 12 versus the Anaheim Ducks.
 Gaudette suffered an injury in a game versus the Minnesota Wild on October 26, returning to the lineup on November 5, playing alongside Philipp Kurashev and Alexander Wennberg on the Sharks' second line.